 Soon after my book Bringing Up Bébé appeared, in 2012, I discovered an animated video made by a company in Taiwan.
 In it, a woman who’s supposed to be me drinks red wine and teaches her child to paint the Mona Lisa.

-Pamela Druckerman is the author of three books including Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting.
-She’s also a contributing opinion writer at the International New York Times.
+Pamela Druckerman is the author of three books including the international best seller Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting.
+She’s also an Emmy Award-winning documentary producer and a contributing opinion writer at The New York Times.

 THE day after the terrorist attacks in Paris was one my children won’t soon forget: They got to watch kids’ television all day long.